 Music is a big part of many of our lives and humanity as a whole.
 As our music went digital so have our music players.
 Nowadays you don’t need a dedicated player to listen to your favorite songs, but simply an app on your phone or computer.
-When it comes to music players and managers Linux is not very far behind Windows, and it probably might have more options available.
+When it comes to music players and managers Linux is not very far behind Windows, and it might have more options available.
 Best of all, most software you use on Linux is free and open-source.
 Lollypop is one such free and open-source music player app for Linux.
 Before you proceed, however, you should also check out our tutorial on switching display manager on Ubuntu.

 Lollypop is a lightweight music player with a sleek modern UI design that’ll make most people happy.
 It is not the most advanced music player you’ll find, far from it.
 It makes use of an intuitive minimal design that takes some cues from the very popular Material Design language.
-The simple design makes it easy for anyone to just pick up and start using.
+The simple design makes it easy for anyone to pick up and start using.

 Also see: How to Create Bootable Ubuntu USB Drive on Windows

 Keep in mind though that Lollypop is a GTK+3 music player, as such it is designed for the GNOME desktop and works well with any other desktop environments using GTK.
 KDE Plasma uses Qt and while the app does work, functionally, the result is not very pleasing.
-In case you were wondering, “GTK+ is a cross-platform widget toolkit for creating graphical user interfaces.”
+If you were wondering, “GTK+ is a cross-platform widget toolkit for creating graphical user interfaces.”
 So is Qt but it’s not as popular as GTK, although arguably the better choice.

 Features